Toyota Comfort: Equipment

-In 2002, all models received ABS and a driver's airbag as standard, and the Crown Sedan received an updated dashboard with a more elegant design and standard passenger's airbag.
+In 2002, all models received ABS and a driver's airbag as standard.
 In 2004, an LED third brake light replaced the original incandescent unit while side turn signals (shared with the XP30 bB) were added to the front fenders.
+In August 2007, the Crown Comfort was facelifted for the Hong Kong market by adopting the Japanese market Crown Sedan's chrome-accented bumpers, taillights, and redesigned boot panel.

 In late 2007, a minor update was made to the Comfort's emissions system to meet more stringent emission standards set by Toyota, while the use of LED lights for instrument panel illumination was increased.
-In Hong Kong, the Comfort was slightly restyled by adopting the wider taillights used on the Japanese market Crown Sedan.
 Larger headrests were gradually phased in beginning with SG and Crown Sedan models circa 2001, and ending with Standard and Deluxe taxi models in 2012.
 All Comforts eventually gained a passenger airbag and start-stop system as standard equipment; the latter being offered exclusively in the Japanese market.

 Comforts configured for driver's education use were only offered in the Deluxe trim level and are equipped with a secondary brake pedal on the passenger footwell for instructor use.
 A radio delete option was offered for the driver's education model.
-Most (if not all) models from 1995 to 1997 were equipped with the auxiliary speedometer on the center console as standard.
+Most (if not all) models from 1995 to 1997 were equipped with a digital auxiliary speedometer on the centre console as standard.
 In 1996, an optional brake light indicator was added to the centre console.
 Cars built in 1997 had this light moved to the passenger side of the dash, with clutch and accelerator indicator lights added to the mix.
 All cars made after 1998 had the indicator lights moved to a redesigned centre console stack.